-Rosemary Shrager makes this classic British cake recipe look effortless with an easy to follow step-by-step guide – so treat the family to this freshly baked cake next time you have an hour to spare.
+Rosemary Shrager’s Victoria sponge cake is a classic British cake recipe that becomes effortless with our easy to follow step-by-step guide – so treat the family to this freshly baked cake next time you have an hour to spare.
 This recipe makes 1x 20 cm round cake which will serve around 6-8 people depending on slice size.
 Dust with icing sugar before serving this sponge.
 If you’d like to turn this sponge into a dessert we’d recommend serving with single or double cream instead.
 You could also add a handful of fresh berries like strawberries to serve too.
 This delicious sponge will take around 1hr to make and bake.
 The soft sponge and fruity filling makes this sponge extra special.

 - 220g soft unsalted butter, plus extra for greasing

 - 6 tbsp raspberry jam

 First prepare two 20cm sandwich tins by greasing them well with butter.
 Line the base of each tin with a circle of baking parchment cut to fit.

 Put the soft butter and the sugar in a large mixing bowl.
 Beat the butter and sugar together until fluffy and almost white in colour.
 This is easiest with an electric beater but you can also use a wooden spoon.